 Third reality: The customer is as smart or smarter than you are.
-The Internet has provided them with competitive savvy and social media has provides proof.
+The internet has provided them with competitive savvy and social media provides proof.

 Fourth reality: Your customers and prospects are busy with their stuff and may have little or no time to be bothered by you and your stuff.
 It’s so much more powerful when they find you in time of need.